vespa-engine/blog/_posts/2020-11-12-from-research-to-production-scaling-a-state-of-the-art-machine-learning-system.md

 cost and energy consumption, this, unfortunately, hurts accuracy.

 Obviously, inference time can be drastically lowered if accuracy is not important.
-Likewise, very accurate responses can be produced at high cost.
+Likewise, accurate responses can be produced at high cost.
 Which solution to ultimately choose lies somewhere between these extremes.
 A useful technique for selecting the best solution is to enumerate them in terms of accuracy and cost.
 The set of solutions not dominated by others is called